 This coming November, we are going to have a focus month where we'll deliver a few sessions and a focused webinar designed to specifically help you build your strategy and systems alignment plans for 2018 so mark your diary to attend the sessions and if you're heading to the upcoming Biz.ONE conference in Anaheim, make sure you plan to attend my 2 sessions on moving to the cloud and reporting as both of these sessions will align to this concept of mapping your systems, strategy, skills and staff to drive better business outcomes.

 I am a big fan of the McKinsey 7S Model for business planning and alignment of strategy and tactics - we used it at Great Plains Software in the 90's and the approach helped to contribute to the exponential growth of the company and the team's ability to adapt to and drive that growth - so I would encourage you to take a look at this document that talks in more detail about the model - I'll be referring to this quite a lot as we discuss this process and its a good primer to focus your thoughts and start the 2018 planning process.

 One of the benefits of your ASUG membership for our ONE.Source community is access to our series of 15-Minute Fundamentals sessions, offering basic training videos for SAP Business One users.

 These are primarily focused on new users, but should also be helpful to experienced users if you need a quick reminder of how the core functionality in the solution works.

 Bookmark this page, because as the sessions are published they will be added on to this page so you have a single place to go to get access to all the sessions grouped according to the functional area.

-If you have any questions or would like to see a session done on a particular topic in more detail, remember to ask your questions in the Q&A forum of our community site.
+If you have any questions or would like to see a session done on a particular topic in more detail, remember to ask your questions in the Q&A area of our community forum.